-In 2016, there were 382 penal institutions in Turkey.
-Around 2 out of 10 prisoners were sentenced for drug law offences, and the proportion of drug law offenders among all prisoners has been on the rise in recent years.
+In 2017, there were 386 penal institutions in Turkey.
+Around 2 in 10 prisoners were sentenced for drug law offences; the proportion of drug law offenders among all prisoners has been on the rise in recent years.
 No data on drug use among prisoners are available in the country.

 Drug treatment in prisons is managed by the Ministry of Health, following treatment guidelines and in accordance with the law.
 Family doctors are required to provide mobile/temporary healthcare services.

 Psychosocial support services provided in penal institutions are aimed at protecting and promoting the physical and mental health of both prisoners and staff.
 A project for the rehabilitation of prisoners with mental health problems and drug dependency in Turkish prisons has been implemented, with the objectives of ensuring that prisoners with mental health problems receive proper assessment and diagnosis; developing and implementing effective intervention programmes; creating a supportive environment for mental health; protecting the mental health of staff; and increasing employee awareness of mental health.

 Drug treatment in Turkish prisons focuses on motivational interventions, information awareness and the management of withdrawal symptoms through relaxation techniques.